Chevrolet 90° V6 engine: LB1 and LB4

 In 1985, the 262 cid was either equipped with throttle-body fuel injection (RPO LB4) or a Rochester Quadrajet four-barrel carburetor (RPO LB1).
 The Chevrolet Caprice, Chevrolet Monte Carlo, Chevrolet El Camino, Pontiac Parisienne, and Pontiac Grand Prix used the LB4 rated at 130 hp.
 Pickups and vans used the LB1 version rated at 155 hp.
 The LB1 used in trucks and vans was referred to as Vortec in Chevrolet literature (named after a combustion chamber design known as a swirl port which twists the fuel mix from the intake ports as introduced with the Cavalier's 2.0L engine), and this name continued to be used with all truck and van 262 cid V6s until 2014.

 In 1986, the 262 cid engine used in passenger cars saw an increase in power to 140 hp.
 This engine remained unchanged until 1990 when it was last used in taxi (RPO 9C6) and police (RPO 9C1) Chevrolet Caprices.
 In 1986, the Chevrolet Astro and GMC Safari vans used the fuel-injected LB4 instead of the LB1.
 In 1987, the Chevrolet full-size pickups and vans were upgraded to use the LB4 throttle-body injection version of the 262 cid.
 The mechanical fuel pump boss was retained but the hole was undrilled (marine applications had the fuel pump boss drilled and tapped).

 From 1987 onwards, the LB4's output was 160 hp for pickups, while full-size vans were rated at 150 hp.
-In 1988, the S-10/S-15 trucks, S-10 Blazer, and S-15 Jimmy had the LB4 262 cid as an available option (the accessory drive was upgraded to a serpentine belt drive), which later replaced the 2.8L as the base V6.
+In 1988, the S-10/S-15 trucks, S-10 Blazer, and S-15 Jimmy had the LB4 262 cid as an available option (the accessory drive was upgraded to a serpentine belt drive), which later replaced the less powerful 60° V6 offering (2.8L).
 The LB4 continued until 1996 with minor variations in power, but without any major changes.
 While a majority of LB4s did not have a balance shaft, some 1994 model year engines may have a balance shaft since production of the cylinder block used on the L35 was phased in for both induction systems.
 The 1994 model year was the final time a non-balance shaft cylinder block was used; production 1995 TBI engines were all balance-shaft engines.